Information Technology Support Associate

-These positions provide fundamental support for application software, operating systems and equipment configurations.
-This includes the implementation and maintenance for software components, providing assistance in the development and assessment of hardware and software components, recommending optimum equipment and software configurations, and providing assistance to the general campus population.
-The focus of these positions is in the basic support function related to client and end user software, telephone/voice communications systems, final end user interface with other, more complex, networking or server components.
+These positions provide fundamental support for application software, operating systems, and equipment configurations.
+This includes implementing and maintaining software components, assisting in developing and assessing hardware and software components, recommending optimum equipment and software configurations, and providing assistance to the general campus population.
+These positions focus on the basic support function related to client and end-user software, telephone/voice communications systems, and final end-user interface with other, more complex networking or server components.
 Duties may also include supervision or acting as a team leader/coordinator.

 A(n) Information Technology Support Associate typically -

-- Microcomputer Support
+- End-user Support